-- abuse within intimate personal relationships between peers; - bullying (including cyber bullying, prejudice-based and discriminatory bullying); - · serious violence; - sexual violence such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be standalone or part of a broader pattern of abuse; - · causing someone to engage in sexual activity without consent; - consensual and non-consensual sharing or nudes and semi-nude images or videos; - upskirting, which typically involves taking a picture under a person's clothing without their permission; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; and - sexting and initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and many also include an online element).
+- abuse within intimate personal relationships between peers; - bullying (including cyber bullying, prejudice-based and discriminatory bullying); - serious violence; - sexual violence such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment such as sexual comments, remarks, jokes and online sexual harassment which may be standalone or part of a broader pattern of abuse;

+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes; - displaying pictures, photos or drawings of a sexual nature; - causing someone to engage in sexual activity without consent; - consensual and non-consensual sharing or nudes and semi-nude images or videos; - upskirting, which typically involves taking a picture under a person's clothing without their permission; (this is a criminal offence); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; and - sexting and initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and many also include an online element).

 Children with special educational needs and disabilities are more vulnerable to sexual violence and harassment and staff should be aware that additional barriers can exist when recognising abuse in these children.
-Children who are LGBT+ or perceived to be, may also be targeted by their peers and harassed or assaulted.
+The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm however children who are LGBT+ or perceived to be, may also be targeted by their peers and harassed or assaulted.
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+It is therefore vital that all staff endeavour to reduce the additional barriers faced, and provide a safe space for children to speak out or share their concerns.